Thursday, January 31, 2013

 to macro when defined

-Machine code for instruction is put only once
+Machine code for instruction

 in the memory